-Sharon Mesfen of Uniondale, who came to the United States from Ethiopia at age 13 and now has a young daughter of her own, was among the Times Square crowd lining sidewalks five deep yesterday to watch Barack Obama's inauguration on one of four large screens.
+Sharon Mesfen of Uniondale, who came to the United States from Ethiopia at age 13 and now has a young daughter of her own, was among the Times Square crowd lining sidewalks five-deep Tuesday to watch Barack Obama's inauguration on one of four large screens.

-"I never thought this would happen," said a teary-eyed Mesfen, 38, a chemist who took the day off from Estee Lauder to travel to Manhattan for the historic event.
+"I never thought this would happen," said a teary-eyed Mesfen, 38, a chemist who works at Estee Lauder and took the day off from work to travel to Manhattan for the historic event.
 "Now there is proof that I can actually say to my daughter, 'You can be what you want,' and mean it."

-Across New York City's five boroughs, in City Hall, outside federal and state buildings, in churches, at universities, people massed for public screenings of Obama's swearing-in as the 44th president.
-The gatherings had a festive, holiday air and spectators were adorned with all manner of Obama gear: T-shirts, sweatpants, caps and buttons.
+Across New York City's five boroughs - in City Hall, outside federal and state buildings, in churches, at universities - people massed for public screenings of Obama's swearing-in as the 44th president, the nation's first black head of state.
+The gatherings had a festive, holiday air and spectators were adorned with all manner of Obama gear: T-shirts, sweatpants, caps and hats, and buttons.

 Tanya Carter, 40, of Harlem, kept her three sons - Jorden, 15, Miles, 12, and Vaughn, 7 - home from school and brought them to Times Square.

 Jorden, a sophomore at Manhattan Center for Science and Mathematics, said, "It shows change and that we have progressed.
 I've always believed that I could be what I want to be, but now I have an example - proof."

 In Harlem, which for decades has laid claim to being the capital of black America, residents packed the square outside the Adam Clayton Powell Jr. State Office Building to watch on a jumbo screen.
 Lanae Richardson, 38, of Bushwick, Brooklyn, brought her three children to bear witness to history.